 KDKA-TV Nightly Forecast (8/28)

-Stay on top of local weather with First Alert Meteorologist Ray Petelin's forecast!
+Get the latest weather updates with First Alert Meteorologist Mary Ours' forecast!

 View CBS News In